nopivnick/itp.nopivnick.com/_posts/2018-11-07-multiples.md

 <iframe src="https://drive.google.com/file/d/1F3hNKqye4pPtKOA1MKcwYV1miXUotRyQ/preview" width="640" height="480"></iframe>

-Then the rest of the flask is filled, rammed, and scraped to create a flat surface.
+Then the rest of the flask is filled, rammed, and scraped to create a flat surface so the mould sits flat when you flip it over.

 <iframe src="https://drive.google.com/file/d/1F5xUrDRfOn6C__OrWZ7_4srh2_B6Phem/preview" width="640" height="480"></iframe>

 <iframe src="https://drive.google.com/file/d/1F3J71PQ-T5LEpC8YXGt1IcgaI-1ScNmX/preview" width="640" height="480"></iframe>

-While not exactly a pancake, this was my first bad impression.
+While not exactly a pancake, my first bad impression was a mess.
 A lot of sand broke free from the mould when I removed the pattern.

 <iframe src="https://drive.google.com/file/d/1EqQAY-qiqdzWjlhkbHDQMlJVsxGtCFY2/preview" width="640" height="480"></iframe>

-A heavier dusting of talc produced better results.
+A heavier dusting of talc and a lighter touch ramming the sand produced a better result.

 <iframe src="https://drive.google.com/file/d/1Do7gIrMOUPEKwDabUPjNbJfaCoRj0nFg/preview" width="640" height="480"></iframe>

 Due to the No Open Flame policy at ITP, I had to find someplace to cast.
-I ended up in the back alley behind my apartment building to cast and making trips back to the apartment after each pour to re-pack the mould.
+I ended up pouring in the back alley behind my apartment building and returning to the apartment to re-pack the mould.

 <iframe src="https://drive.google.com/file/d/1Fh3IhJPoT_md75eAA8kzCpcLAAxYojqC/preview" width="640" height="480"></iframe>

-After the second pour I got some strange looks form the super while waiting for the elevator so I relocated to the privacy of my bathroom.
-The ready availability of the shower head above seemed like a reasonable mediating factor.
+After the second pour I got some strange looks from the super while waiting for the elevator so I relocated to the privacy of my bathroom.
+The ready availability of the shower head above seemed like a reasonable enough safety precaution.

 <iframe src="https://drive.google.com/file/d/1Dnh5001eKKk9MHMynQHHns8DwM5r5Ncb/preview" width="640" height="480"></iframe>

 <iframe src="https://drive.google.com/file/d/1DiGmx2Qt3cvMfevr83eWvXDoqLxGMbzG/preview" width="640" height="480"></iframe>

+Once you break the mould and remove the casting, the packed sand comes out in large chunks.

 <iframe src="https://drive.google.com/file/d/1DeTU3GspYEtVWWtRpUZady2WDP4b7R_2/preview" width="640" height="480"></iframe>

+A steel ruler makes for a good thin edge to chop up the casting sand and get it ready to prepare another mould.

 # List of Tools Used